SuperJohan64/simplarr-stack/README.md

 AND

-* **[Plex](https://docs.linuxserver.io/images/docker-plex/)**: An premium media server that requires a paid license for extra features such as transcoding and remote access.
+* **[Plex](https://docs.linuxserver.io/images/docker-plex/)**: A premium media server that requires a paid license for extra features such as transcoding and remote access.

 OR